 The result is average real household wealth values, available on a quarterly basis.

-The authors would like to thank Ray Boshara and William R. Emmons for previous contributions to this work.
+The authors would like to thank Ray Boshara and William R. Emmons for previous contributions to earlier versions of this work.

 A Note on Data Sources